preciofishbone/OmniaDocsG2/blocks/taxonomy-navigation/index.rst

 Default or Current
 --------------------
 You can set mapping and style for default or current.
-(Information about this will be added soon).
+Current is used if a page is connected to a term, so the term can be clicked to go to the page.

 Mapping
 ---------